lambdaclass/concrete/paper/evidence-carrying.typ

 = Keeping the theorem attached

 Concrete is not proof-carrying code for binaries.
 It is #emph[evidence-carrying source code]: the source body, compiler facts, extracted proof object, registry entry, assumptions, and release evidence are kept in one compiler-maintained loop.
-The running example in this paper is `constant_time_tag.ct_compare`, a fixed-size tag comparison whose source-level constant-time shape is simple enough to inspect but subtle enough to require honest assumptions.
+The running example in this paper is now `hmac_sha256.hmac_sha256`: a bounded implementation of HMAC-SHA256 whose proof is large enough to be worth mistrusting unless the compiler keeps it tied to the exact extracted source.

 #figure(
   block(inset: 6pt, stroke: 0.4pt + luma(180), width: 100%)[